 Find a center point and draw a level line across wall.
 Peeling off backing, place full planks on wall.
 You will be able to adjust them a bit until they are nailed.
 Nail at top and bottom of plank.
 As you get further along in the project you will need to cut some of the planks.
 Use a ruler to measure and a straight edge to cut with razor blade.

 The plank glue is not strong enough to hold planks on their own, so be sure to nail at top and bottom of plank.
 If using a long nail, check for wires first using a stud finder.

 Have fun with it!
 We kept the pattern vertical, but you could easily try placing the planks horizontally.
 When laying the planks check the pattern each time to vary it.
 The hardest part in this room was the sloped ceiling.
 It was time consuming, but we love the finished result!

-All in all it took me about 1 week to complete, with a LOT of starts and stops.
+It took me about 1 week to complete, with a LOT of starts and stops.
 I worked on it in 1-2 hour increments.
-If 2 people worked on it all day I definitely believe it could be a 1 day project.
+If 2 people worked on it all day it could be a 1 day project!